NVIDIA/aistore/docs/rebalance.md

 ## Automated Resilvering

-While rebalance (previous section) takes care of the cluster *grow* and *shrink* events, resilver, as the name implies, is responsible for the [mountpath](overview.md#terminology) *added* and [mountpath](overview.md#terminology) *removed* events handled locally within (and by) each storage target.
+While rebalance (previous section) takes care of the cluster *grow* and *shrink* events, resilver, as the name implies, is responsible for the [mountpath](overview.md#mountpath) *added* and [mountpath](overview.md#mountpath) *removed* events handled locally within (and by) each storage target.

 In other words, global rebalance handles scaling (up and down) of the entire AIS cluster while automated *resilvering* takes care of disk attachments and disk faults within a given storage node.

-* A [mountpath](overview.md#terminology) is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
+> To reiterate, an AIS mountpath is a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS utilizes to store user data and AIS metadata.
 A mountpath can be disabled and (re)enabled, automatically or administratively, at any point during runtime.
 In a given cluster, a total number of mountpaths would normally compute as a direct product of `(number of storage targets) x (number of disks in each target)`.

 As stated, mountpath removal can be done administratively (via API) or be triggered by a disk fault (see [filesystem health checking](https://github.com/NVIDIA/aistore/blob/main/fs/health/README.md).